fully-forged/fully-forged.github.io/_posts/2016-01-22-monitoring-an-external-tcp-service-in-elixir.md

 # Where do we go from here

 There's much more that we could build into this module: staggered retries, tcp connection timeout, extend configurability.
 All of these ideas can be built on top of the patterns we've seen, so they're left as an exercise for the reader.
+In addition, in a production scenario we may need to use a more sophisticated approach to retries, maybe leveraging a library like [backoff](https://github.com/ferd/backoff).

 In this post we've seen how to use Elixir to increase the resiliency of our application when dependant on external services by building a simple healthcheck monitor.
 Please feel free to reach out with questions and/or suggestions on how to improve this!

+Thanks to [Saša Jurić](http://www.theerlangelist.com) and [Olly Legg](http://www.51degrees.net) for their feedback on the initial draft.